12 of the quirkiest things to see and do in Dorset

 7. For rock gods and goddesses…

-If you’re a budding Jimi Hendrix or Joan Jett how about joining more than a thousand other amateur strummers for Guitars on the Beach at Lyme Regis.
-Billed as the UK’s largest guitar festival, the event pays tribute to influential icons on 16 June.
+If you're a budding Jimi Hendrix or Joan Jett how about joining more than a thousand other amateur strummers for Guitars on the Beach at Lyme Regis.
+Billed as the UK's largest guitar festival, the event pays tribute to influential icons in June.

 8. For mad hatters…